Throttle modulation: rolling on at corner exit

 In ACC's replay:

 - Watch the throttle bar.
-A binary on/off pattern — full throttle reached almost instantly after some exits — usually means you waited.
+A binary on/off pattern — full throttle reached almost instantly — usually means you waited.
 A smooth ramp from low to 100% over 1–2 seconds usually means you modulated.

 - Watch TC activation.
-If TC fires repeatedly on corner exit, you're asking for longitudinal grip the rear can't deliver — either applied too early (still too much lateral demand) or too aggressively.
+If TC fires repeatedly on corner exit, you're asking for longitudinal grip the rear can't deliver — either applied too early or too aggressively.

-Parabolica at Monza.
 Long-radius right onto the main straight.
 Throttle modulation here is worth half a second per lap because the straight is so long.
-Stabbing throttle at exit unsettles the rear, you lift to correct, and you've now lost both speed and time.
+Stabbing throttle at exit unsettles the rear, you lift to correct, and you've lost both speed and time.
+The exit feeds the entire Monza straight — the exit-sector-slow PaceBoss signal shows up most clearly at tracks like this.

 Further reading